openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Component Overview
 ==============================================
-AAPS is not just a (do it yourself) application, it is just one of serveral modules of your closed loop system.
-Before deciding for one, it would be a good idea to have a look at the hardware setup, too.
+AAPS is not just a (self-build) application, it is just one of serveral modules of your closed loop system.
+Before deciding for one, it would be a good idea to have a look at the 'component setup <https://androidaps.readthedocs.io/en/dev/EN/index.html#component-setup>`_, too.

 .. image:: ../images/modules.png
   :alt: Compontents overview